Radio Television of Serbia: Radio

+Since 18 September 2019, RTS also operates a number of online thematic stations; these are RTS Pletenica (folk music, ensembles and soloists), RTS Rokenroller (rock and pop music) and RTS Džuboks (evergreen music), as well as RTS Vrteška which is intended for children and parents.

 Other

 RTS has an archive of its TV programmes.
 In addition to 5000+ video tapes in the long obsolete quadruplex format, the archive contains tapes in C-type helical scan, U-matic, beta-SP and digital formats.
 Also, the archive contains an extensive collection of newsreels, short filmed stories, and feature films on 16 mm and 35 mm tapes.

 PGP-RTS is a music production company owned by the television network, starting with production in 1958 under the name PGP-RTB and used to be one of two largest record labels in the former Yugoslavia.
 Today, it is the third largest record label in Serbia (after Grand Production and City Records).

+Correspondents

+RTS has 24 correspondence centers across Serbia.
+Those are located in:

+It also has 8 correspondence centers abroad: